 It gave you a funny feeling; you couldn't help but think of the people being hurt down there.
-I wasn't particularly religious before the war, but I always said a prayer, and I knew for sure my pal Kettering, the radio operator, did too, for the innocent people we were destroying on raids like that.
+I wasn't particularly religious before the war, but I always said a prayer, and I know for sure that my pal Kettering, the radio operator, did too, for the innocent people we were destroying on raids like that.

 But we were in no position to be sentimental about it.
-The people know they were in danger, and they could have gotten out.
+The people knew they were in danger, and they could have gotten out.
 Besides, we weren't fighting against individual people, but against ideas.
 It was Hitlerism or democracy, and we couldn't afford to let it be Hitlerism.
-And so, unfortunately, it was German and Italian lives or ours.
+And so, unfortue nately, it was German and Italian lives or ours.
 That was the only way you could look at it.